Heated shot: Molten iron shells

 In 1860, the Martin molten iron shell was introduced to Royal Navy service.
 These shells were filled with iron melted in a cupola furnace and were intended to break up on impact, splashing molten iron on the target and setting fire to any combustible material present.
 The shells were named after their designer, an employee of the Royal Laboratory at the Royal Arsenal.
 The interior was lined with a mixture of horsehair and loam for insulation.

 The furnace installation, known as Anderson's Cupola. burned coke and used a steam-powered fan to produce a forced draught.
-From the time of lighting, around an hour was required to bring 7 -Scwt of pig iron to its melting point of 1150 to 1200 C – this amount could fill thirty 8-inch shells.
+From the time of lighting, around an hour was required to bring 7 -Scwt of pig iron to its melting point of 1150 to 1200 C – this amount could fill 30 8-inch shells.
 After filling, the shells were left for a few minutes before firing, which allowed the metal in the filling hole to solidify and seal the hole.
 The shells remained effective even if an hour elapsed between filling and firing as, by this time, the filling would have solidified and the shell casing heated, making them equivalent to conventional heated shot.
 This included shells that had failed to break up on impact and had remained embedded in the timbers of the target.

 Various sizes of shells were tested, but it was found that only the largest shells had a useful incendiary effect.
 Experiments were carried out in 1859 using the aged, redundant frigate HMS Undaunted as a target.
-The first three shells were ineffectual, but after the fourth and fifth more had been fired, a fire had been started on Undaunted's lower deck that could not be put out with her fire fighting equipment.
+The first three shells were ineffectual, but after the fourth and fifth had been fired, a fire had been started on Undaunted's lower deck that could not be put out with her fire fighting equipment.
 The ship was finally sunk with conventional shells.

 Molten-iron shells were easier to handle and somewhat more effective than the red-hot shot they replaced.
 A cupola furnace for melting iron was installed on HMS Warrior.

 The system was declared obsolete in 1869.